 On the completion date, our residential property lawyers will transfer the balance of the purchase price and the seller’s solicitor will forward the title deeds in return.

 Stamp duty land tax is then paid, if applicable.
 Then, we will arrange to register the transfer of title with the Land Registry and, once the title is registered, arrange for the original document to be sent to your mortgage lender.
 This is the end of the conveyancing process.

 If you are buying a property with a partner or a friend, and particularly if you are contributing towards the purchase price in unequal shares, we would recommend that you instruct us to prepare a Deed of Trust (also known as a Trust Deed) on your behalf.
 This will then protect your share in the property and record your rights and responsibilities towards it.

 Sometimes the title deeds do not tell the whole story about who holds an interest in the property.
 For example, someone other than the person named as an owner on the title deeds may have a property interest.
-It is often the case that first time buyers use funds obtained from parents to assist with their purchase.
+It is often the case that first-time buyers use funds obtained from parents to assist with their purchases.